aetperf/Edsger/README.md

 - Checking for the presence of required columns for edge tail, head and weigh values
 - Verifying that the data types are correct (integer for tail and head, integer or float for weight)
-- Ensuring there are no missing or invalid values (e.g. negative or infinite weights)
+- Ensuring there are no missing or invalid values (e.g. negative weights)

 If any of these checks fail, an appropriate error is raised.